-Moving averages: Ultimately, moving averages help you identify price trends and momentum using smoothing price lines.
+Moving averages: Moving averages help you identify trends and momentum using smoothing price lines.
 Instead of erratic short-term price moves, moving averages give you a nice smooth chart.
-There’s no size fits all approach to using moving averages; you can use simple moving averages or exponential moving averages.
+There’s no size fits all approach to using moving averages; you can use simple or exponential moving averages.

 Stochastics: What the stochastic oscillator does is compares the current price of an asset with its range.
 Typically a number below twenty means an upward moment is at hand.
-Conversely, a number above 80 means a reversal is coming on the horizon.
+Conversely, a number above 80 means a reversal is coming.

 Moving average convergence divergence (MACD): This indicator compares fast- and slow-moving EMA trend lines against a signal line.
-The end result is the same as above: identification of price momentum and reversal point.
+The result is the same: identification of price momentum and reversal point.
 We consider momentum to be strong when the lines are far apart.
 The opposite is true for converging lines; momentum is slowing down, and the price will likely move toward a reversal.

-On balance volume (OBV): Finally, the OBV indicator directly compares trading volume to price.
+On balance volume (OBV): The OBV indicator directly compares trading volume to price.
 The underlying principle is that price momentum is strong when trading volume rises significantly without a significant price change.
 Alternatively, we interpret a decrease in volume as a sign of diminishing momentum.

 How Does Momentum Trading Work?

-- What is momentum trading and how does it work?
-It’s like it’s name suggests.
+- What is momentum trading, and how does it work?
+It’s like its name suggests.
 You’re trading the momentum of a stock.
-You want to buy high and sell low if you’re shorting a stock.
+For example, if you’re shorting a stock, you want to buy high and sell low.
 Then buy low and sell high if you’re bullish on the stock.
-The idea is to get out of a stock right before the momentum changes.
+The idea is to get out of stock right before the momentum changes.

 One Fantastic Momentum Trading Strategy

 Have you heard of the bull flag momentum trading strategy?
-If not, you’re in luck as I’m going to tell you all about it.
+If not, you’re in luck, as I will tell you all about it.

-Luckily, bull flags are quite easy to identify if you know what you’re looking for.
+Bull flags are easy to identify if you know what you’re looking for.
 Like a flag, bull flags have a pole.
-Within the pole are several large rising candles, and a flag, or a series of small candles moving sideways.
+Within the pole are several large rising candles and a flag, or a series of small candles moving sideways.

-As a momentum trader, we look to time our entry before the crest of the wave hits.
+As momentum traders, we look to time our entry before the crest of the wave hits.
 This “before” period is the series of candles moving sideways.
-Smart traders don’t buy at the top of the wave when the price is at it’s peak.
-The pros wait to enter as momentum builds.
+Smart traders don’t buy at the top of the wave when the price is at its peak.
+Instead, the pros wait to enter as momentum builds.